-A leading reason for irate customers is when they receive their food delivery which is either spilled, cold or missing some items.
-A customer usually waits 25-30 minutes to receive their order, and experiencing such issues adds on to the anger of a hungry customer.
+A leading reason for irate customers is when they receive their food delivery which is either spilled, cold, or missing some items.
+A customer usually waits 25-30 minutes to receive their order.
+Experiencing such issues add on to the anger of a hungry customer.
 The customer not only gives a negative review but also spreads the word within his/her circle before moving on to any other app.

-Other factors that add to distrust of a customer in a food delivery app are poor food quality or packaging.
+Other factors that add to the distrust of a customer in a food delivery app are poor food quality or packaging.
 Sometimes customers are delivered food that is stale or lacks quality in terms of taste and ingredients.
 To add to their frustration, the customer support provided by the app is not satisfactory.
 Similarly, poor packaging leads to spillage or breakage of food items or turns the food cold.
-Appropriate and attractive packaging should be used by food delivery businesses to keep the food at the required temperature and to prevent spillage.
+Appropriate and attractive packaging should be used by food delivery businesses.
+It keeps the food at the required temperature and prevents spillage.

 Industry leaders such as UberEats, Doordash, GrubHub, and the new food delivery started by Amazon as Amazon Restaurant have taken over a large share of the market.
 They already have brand visibility and a large marketing budget to capture customers for their new product line or business.
 Therefore, it’s easy for them to drive away most of the competition easily utilizing there operational and financial resources.
-This makes it difficult for new entrants or small food delivery businesses to survive in the market and results in the failure of their food delivery apps.
+This makes it difficult for new entrants or small food delivery businesses to survive in the market.
+As a result, food delivery apps experience failure.

-The list of the reasons for food delivery app failures is endless, however, many of these reasons can be combated with appropriate measures and strategies.
-After reading this post on why are food delivery mobile apps failing, it is evident that a business should have strong strategies for not only capturing customers but also retaining them.
+The list of the reasons for food delivery app failures is endless.
+However, businesses can combat many of these reasons with appropriate measures and strategies.
+This post on why are food delivery mobile apps failing makes it evident that a business should have strong strategies for not only capturing customers but also retaining them.
 The future of the food delivery market seems great and the industry holds immense potential even for the startups.
 However, the right opportunities need to be grabbed at the right time to sustain in the market and achieve success.